zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 For static onboarding, use the [Gateway static definition example (deprecated)](#gateway-static-definition-example-deprecated) presented later in this article.

-## Onboarding a Domain Cloud Gateway service to the Central Discovery service
+## Onboarding a Domain Gateway service to the Central Discovery service

 The Central Cloud Gateway can onboard Cloud Gateways of all domains.
 This service onboarding can be achieved similar to additional registrations of the Gateway.
 This section describes the dynamic configuration of the yaml file and environment variables, and how to validate successful configuration.